LoTerence/nakamapin-theme/README.md

 # Nakama Pin Shopify Theme

-This is a custom made shopify theme for my online store: https://www.nakamapin.com
+This is a custom made shopify theme for https://www.nakamapin.com

 I forked the Dawn theme from Shopify with the latest features, and customized it with styling and added components that fits the business's motif.
 It was developed with Shopify Liquid templating language, Javascript, CSS, and HTML.